dadkakdead/ScrapeMe/README.md

 Task: Extract the creation dates of Telegram channels.

 Background: The creation dates can be found in the first messages of the channel threads.
 There are many ways to access the channel threads, ranging from [command line interface] to [web] interface.
-In this example, we will use the web interface of the [official Telegram Web Client].
+In this example, use the web interface of the [official Telegram Web Client].
 First, we search for the channel.
-Second, we scroll up to the beginning of the thread.
+Next, we scroll up to the beginning of the thread.
 Finally, we extract the creation date.

 Actions:
 - Step 1: Import the list of channel IDs (can be taken from the first example)